maikusobu/ShopMaikusobu/README.md

 ## ✨ Features <a name="features"></a>

 - Users can view a list of products with details such as name, price, description, and rating.
-- Users can view a list of customers's review and rating on the product they have purchased (ongoing).
+- Users can view a list of customers's review and rating on the product they have purchased.
 - Users can explore a variety of products and discover other customers who have shared their opinions and experiences.
 They can initiate a chat with them and exchange insights and tips about the products they are interested in.
 - Users can add products to their shopping cart, change the quantity, or remove them from the cart.
 - Users can checkout and pay for their orders using a secure payment system.